Bucaramanga: Tourism

-A variety of tourism can be experienced in Bucaramanga and its neighboring municipalities, such as ecological tourism through its parks, adventure tourism at the Ruitoque Plateau, and Paragliding at the "Voladero the Águilas", at just a 15 minute drive away from the city.
-The downtown area boasts colonial buildings like the churches of San Laureano, and the Dolores Chapel, among some widely recognised colonial houses such as the house of Simon Bolivar, and the Louis Peru de Lacroix' house.
+A variety of activities can be experienced in Bucaramanga and its neighboring municipalities, such as ecological tourism through its parks, adventure tourism at the Ruitoque Plateau, and Paragliding at the "Voladero the Águilas", at just a 15 minute drive away from the city.
+The downtown area boasts colonial buildings including churches and some widely recognised colonial houses such as the house of Simon Bolivar, and the Louis Peru de Lacroix' house.
 Other colonial buildings are located in the neighboring municipalities of the city.
 Bucaramanga's tourism diversity earned it the title of being one of the seven national pride tourism destinations through a voting process convened by Colombia is Passion and Bavaria.

 Bucaramanga has wide hotel infrastructure composed by some of the best hotel chains in the country.
 Several areas of the city center have important restaurants and nightclubs.

 Lookouts

 View from the observation deck of Bucaramanga Palonegro, near the airport.

 Morrorico: Located east of Bucaramanga, the road to Cucuta, you can see a panorama of the city, here is the statue of Sacred Heart, which is visited at Easter time, and the inhabitants and parishioners sector have the belief that the statue does miracles.
 Also in this area is planned the construction of a cable car or cable metrocable called to transport the inhabitants of the sector.

 Palonegro: On the road to the airport of the same name, where you can have a splendid view of the metropolitan area of Bucaramanga. in place encuentan whereabouts visited several nightclubs and especially on weekends.